AI:Stage TU Graz

 Interactive programme

-Workshops, meetups, booths, networking opportunities and much more await visitors at the U:FF Partner Stage AI:Stage TU Graz.
+Workshops, meetups, booths, networking opportunities and much more awaited visitors at the U:FF Partner Stage AI:Stage TU Graz.

 Key Topic: Insights into the Importance of Artificial Intelligence (AI) for Higher Education

 Given the advancements and impacts of AI technologies on various aspects of life—particularly in the field of higher education—it is essential for experts, university members, and interested individuals to come together to explore the opportunities and challenges of AI.
-By exchanging ideas and early experiences, we aim to foster a deeper understanding of AI applications in higher education and highlight their potential for the future.
-Our goal is to present and discuss AI applications already in use at universities—whether in research, teaching, or administration—or to critically reflect on their implications.
-We look forward to your contribution!
+By exchanging ideas and early experiences, we aimed to foster a deeper understanding of AI applications in higher education and highlight their potential for the future.
+Our goal was to present and discuss AI applications already in use at universities—whether in research, teaching, or administration—or to critically reflect on their implications.

 Jajaja, neeneeneee – Talking About Monkeys

-A friendly monkey, made from a sock, observes us attentively, follows our gestures and communicates with a monkey counterpart on the monitor: the installation “Jajaja, neeneeneee – über Affen reden” creates a spontaneous, heart-warming connection between humans and stuffed monkeys.
-Charmingly inviting, this interaction works across cultures and generations and at the same time poses questions about overcoming distance: what makes us feel closeness?
+A friendly monkey, made from a sock, observes us attentively, followed our gestures and communicates with a monkey counterpart on the monitor: the installation “Jajaja, neeneeneee – über Affen reden” createed a spontaneous, heart-warming connection between humans and stuffed monkeys.
+Charmingly inviting, this interaction worked across cultures and generations and at the same time poses questions about overcoming distance: what makes us feel closeness?

 – Anne Brannys